Kubrat Pulev: Back to winning ways

-Pulev signed an contract extension with Team Sauerland on 11 February 2015. it was also revealed that Pulev would now be trained by well known German coach Ulli Wegner.
+Pulev signed a contract extension with Team Sauerland on 11 February 2015. it was also revealed that Pulev would now be trained by well known German coach Ulli Wegner.

 Following his first professional defeat, Pulev took 11 months out, before returning to the ring on 17 October 2015, against 41-year-old journeyman George Arias (56-13, 42 KOs) in an 8-round bout.
 The fight was scheduled to take place at the DM-Arena in Karlsruhe, Baden-Württemberg.
 Pulev also announced that he would be working with German legendary coach Ulli Wegner.
 The fight went the distance as Pulev won a unanimous decision with scores of 80–71, 80–71, and 79–73.

 His next fight took place in December 2015 against American journeyman and former USBA heavyweight champion Maurice Harris, the fight lasted all of 100 seconds as Pulev knocked Harris down and out.

-Pulev vs. Chisora, Peter
+Pulev vs. Chisora

-On 15 March 2016, it was announced that Pulev would fight fellow former European champion and world title challenger Derek Chisora (25-5, 17 KOs), in an IBF title eliminator for the vacant European heavyweight title at the Barclaycard Arena in Hamburg on 7 May 2016.
+On 15 March 2016, it was announced that Pulev would fight fellow former European champion and world title challenger Derek Chisora (25–5, 17 KOs), in an IBF title eliminator for the vacant European heavyweight title at the Barclaycard Arena in Hamburg on 7 May 2016.
 Despite what had seemed a fairly comfortable points win for Pulev, which saw him control the fight behind the jab, the fight ended in a split decision, with two judges scoring it 118–110 and 116–112 in Pulev's favour while the third scored it 115–113 for Chisora.

+Pulev vs. Peter

-On 1 November 2016, it was announced that Pulev would fight returning former heavyweight world champion Samuel Peter (36-5, 29 KOs) on 3 December at the Arena Armeec in Sofia, Bulgaria.
+On 1 November 2016, it was announced that Pulev would fight returning former heavyweight world champion Samuel Peter (36–5, 29 KOs) on 3 December at the Arena Armeec in Sofia, Bulgaria.
 It was the first time in his professional career fighting in his home country.
 On 22 November, Pulev decided to vacate the EBU title instead entering purse bids against mandatory Mariusz Wach.
 Peter weighed 271 pounds for the fight.
 In front of 15,000 at the Arena Armeec, Pulev defeated Peter via a 3rd round RTD to win the vacant WBA Inter-Continental heavyweight title.
 The fight was stopped after round three when Peter was forced to retire after dislocating his right shoulder.
 Pulev was the more accurate and active boxer and managed to land the clear punches.
 He was ahead 30–27 on all three judges' scorecards after round 3.